ItzzParsher/itzzparsher.github.io/README.md

 ## Welcome to ItzzParsher's Theme Storage

-You can download any themes you want :) and it free.
+You can download any themes you want :) and it's free.

 If you have problems with the theme, please contact me via email: tgaming562@gmail.com or Facebook: [https://www.facebook.com/itzzparsher](https://www.facebook.com/itzzparsher)!

 ### Theme:

-It's one of those things that can "change" your Discord experience :D and I have a theme (high quality) Of course, before downloading the theme, you need to download and install the existing BetterDiscord (Link: [https://www.BetterDiscord.app](https://www.betterdiscord.app)) Here is the theme template
+It's one of those things that can "change" your Discord experience :D and I have a theme (high quality)

+Of course, before downloading the theme, you need to download and install the existing BetterDiscord (Link: [https://www.BetterDiscord.app](https://www.betterdiscord.app))

+Here is the theme template
 ```template
 /**